aliceitmushuk/fast_krr_alisver/README.md

 ## Running the experiments

 For each dataset, please run the corresponding `run_all.sh` file in the `config` folder.
 For example, the experiments for HOMO can be run using `./config/homo/run_all.sh`.
+The runs will log to Weights & Biases.

 ## Plotting

+After running the experiments, plots can be generated using the Jupyter notebooks in `src/plotting`.
+You will have to change the `entity_name` and `project_name` in each notebook to access the runs in Weights & Biases.